8dcc/linux-dotfiles/apps/README.md

-### Apps
+# Apps

-Custom forks of apps/window managers I use.
+Custom forks of different apps I use.